docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 text_encoder = TextEncoder().to(DEVICE)
 ```

-As you can see, DocList helps us to clearly convey what data is expected as input and output for each method, all through Python type hints.
+As you can see, DocArray helps us to clearly convey what data is expected as input and output for each method, all through Python type hints.

 ## Train the model in a contrastive way between Text and Image (CLIP)